 What do you do as a COAST volunteer?

-I help to set up events, talk to people about the importance of marine conservation around the island, assist with graphic design projects such as flyers and I write to our elected representatives in support of campaigns.
+As a volunteer I help to set up events, talk to people about the importance of marine conservation around the island, and I write to our elected representatives in support of campaigns.
 I like and retweet COAST’s tweets where relevant and I’m tall enough to help set up gazebos.

 Why do you volunteer with COAST?